jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 <details>
   <summary>2.
 Configure the Web Application to point to your Blockchain instance and your Storage Bucket (click to show)</summary>

 ## 2. Import the provided application into Visual Builder Studio

----
-In this section you will create a mobile application with Visual Builder low coding programing.
-This application will have several components like an API REST connection to Oracle Cloud Object Storage bucket to storage your photos or files, a mobile layout with input fields and button to take the photo, a workflow triggered by the button event handler and more.
-At the end of the section you will can take a photo with your mobile phone and upload it to an OCI Object Storage bucket.

----

-## Creating a Mobile App in Visual Builder.
-You can create web applications as well as mobile applications in Visual Builder.
+In this chapter we are going to configure the provided Web Application to point to the Blockchain Instance we created in the chapter  You can create web applications as well as mobile applications in Visual Builder.
 As a low coding programing platform you have a lot of preconfigured components to create an application for your business case.
 But you can use javascript (nodejs notation) if you want to have more control coding your application.
 The limit is your imagination!!.

 <details>
   <summary>2.1 Configure the Blockchain Network (click to show)</summary>